-Are you trying to find books for your elementary age or middle school age reader who reads at a high school level?
-It’s tricky!
-Because it’s important to find a book that is both challenging but also age-appropriate.
+Are you trying to find books for your elementary-age or middle-school-age advanced reader who reads at a a higher reading level, maybe even a high school reading level?
+It’s tricky to find age-appropriate books, right?!
+Because it’s important to find a book that is both challenging but are also good for the reader’s maturity level.

 Challenging Books for Young Advanced Readers